 Google has a number of useful search features that can make your searching more efficient:

 If you are looking for information on the internet, it's worth downloading LibKey Nomad.
-It's a browser extension for Chrome that will look for full text PDFs of journal articles from websites outside of the Library Catalogue.
+It's a browser extension for Chrome that will look for full text PDFs of journal articles from websites outside of the Library Collection.
 This is helpful when looking on pages such as Wikipedia, because you can easily access and read the articles from the reference list.
 Instructions to download LibKey Nomad are available here.

 For a High Distinction, your assignment must use a comprehensive range of sources of evidence.
 The Feedback Rubric provides further information for the marking criteria.